 When you listen to each podcast on Traces&Dreams, you may miss that I’m taking you places you could not take yourselves.
 I’m not just the invisible utility vehicle for the guests.
-I’m active part in carrying you in the journey to discovery and understanding through conversation.
+I’m an active part in carrying you on the journey to discovery and understanding through conversation.
 The natural exchange of your attention for acquiring greater capacity to affect change is an example of value in use in real life.

 “What is value?” is perhaps the most urgent, yet neglected, question of our time.

 In the 4th Century BC Aristotle thought the Value Problem concerned the best or most productive use of a thing.
 Unlike today, he made no distinction between value in use and value in exchange.

 Though it is thousands of years old, the Value Problem still matters